 ANDREW BUCKOKE is a former journalist who lived and worked in Africa for over 25 years.
 He was a foreign correspondent for The Observer, The Guardian, Financial Times and The Economist, and East Africa correspondent for The Times based in Nairobi.
 He is the author of Fishing in Africa: A Guide to War and Corruption, originally published in 1991, based on his experiences of travelling and reporting in Africa.
 He now lives in the UK.

-SUSAN SIMMONS is a Trust accountant and practice manager with Sayers Butterworth LLP.
-She has been involved with Trust accounting for over 30 years, and is a member of the Society of Trust and Estate Practitioners.
+SUSAN SIMMONS, now retired, was a Trust accountant and practice manager with Sayers Butterworth LLP.
+A member of the Society of Trust and Estate Practitioners, she has been involved with Trust accounting for over 30 years.
 She is also a trustee and treasurer of several other UK charities.

 Registered Charity No. 1112985